North Dakota

 The notification must be made "in the most expedient time possible and without unreasonable delay."
 North Dakota does not set a specific day count for consumer notification.
 The timeline may account for the legitimate needs of law enforcement and measures necessary to determine the scope of the breach and restore the integrity of the data system.

-Unlike some states that require a risk-of-harm analysis before notification, North Dakota has no harm threshold.
+Unlike some states that require a risk-of-harm analysis before triggering notification, North Dakota has no harm threshold.
 If unencrypted personal information was or is reasonably believed to have been acquired by an unauthorized person, notification is required regardless of the likelihood of actual harm.

 Notification to the Attorney General

-Any entity that experiences a breach affecting more than 250 individuals must also notify the North Dakota Attorney General by mail or electronic mail.
-There is no specific day count for this notification either, but it must be made without unreasonable delay.
+Any entity that experiences a breach affecting more than 250 individuals must also notify the North Dakota Attorney General by mail or electronic mail, without unreasonable delay.
+The Attorney General maintains a public data breach notices page where residents can review reported breaches.

 Third-Party Notification Obligations